juspay/hyper-sdk-react/README.md

 }
 ```

 Note: This version is just for explanatory purposes and may change in future.
-Contact Juspay support team for latest SDK version.
+Contact Juspay support team for the latest SDK version.

 ### iOS